Planning to visit the cute little town of Leavenworth WA in winter? Keep reading to find all you need to know.

 Go Snowmobiling through the Backcountry

 There are three main places to rent a snowmobile.
-These outfitters also offer the services of a guide that will help you to find the best trails and exactly the terrain you’re looking for.
+These outfitters also offer the services of a guide that will help you find the best trails and exactly the terrain you’re looking for.

 Head to either Leavenworth Snowmobile Rentals, CJ Rentals or Leavenworth Snowmobile Tours who all offer similar rental equipment and service.